 The Power of Herbs

-In addition to consuming antioxidant-rich produce, nuts, and other plant foods, herbs offer an excellent line of defense against free radicals and extra support for your immune system.
-Here’s why.
+In addition to consuming antioxidant-rich foods, herbs offer an excellent line of defense against free radicals and extra support for your immune system.

 First, combine synergistic herbs that come from different environments.
-If the environment in which an herb evolved and the stress factors it deals with informs its defenses system, it makes sense to consume herbs that come from both high and low altitudes, warm and cool climates, for example.
-That will give you the broadest action and support possible.
+The environment in which an herb evolved and the stress factors it deals with informs its defense system.

 Second, consider herbs’ other properties beyond being effective antioxidants.
-For example, look for herbs that also help balance hormones or your microbes, or that shore up communication between parts of the immune system.
 That way, you not only address the damage done by free radicals, but you get the additional supportive benefits as well.

 1. Rhodiola

-An adaptogen that grows primarily in harsh, Northern climates including Siberia, rhodiola helps the body manage and become more resistant to stress — both physical and emotional.
+An adaptogen that grows primarily in harsh, Northern climates, rhodiola helps the body manage and become more resistant to stress — both physical and emotional.
 It also supports and protects immune function and cells, helps balance hormones, and may enhance energy and stamina.
-One review, for example, noted that the herbal extract has been found to have both anti-inflammatory and immune-stimulating properties.

 2. Reishi Mushroom

-Although a fungi, reishi is often referred to as an herb because of its range of benefits.
-As a fungi, though, it naturally confronts excess stress from microbes, which gives it specialized powers to help rev up our own immune system against pathogenic microbes.
-That helps keep our microbiome — and, by extension, our immune system — balanced and healthy.
+Although a fungi, reishi is often referred to as an herb because of its benefits.
+As a fungi, it naturally confronts excess stress from microbes, which gives it specialized powers to help rev up our immune systems against pathogenic microbes.
+This helps keep our microbiome — and, by extension, our immune system — balanced and healthy.

 3. Turmeric

 This spice, which gives curry its bright yellow color, is loaded with antioxidants called polyphenols.
-While these antioxidants are effective at controlling free radicals, research shows what traditional medicine practitioners have known for centuries: That turmeric is also a potent anti-inflammatory.
-That means, while it controls inflammation through its effect on free radicals, it’s also helping to regulate the messaging systems of the immune system and your body’s inflammatory response.
+While these antioxidants are effective at controlling free radicals, Turmeric is also a potent anti-inflammatory.
+While it controls inflammation through its effect on free radicals, it also helps regulate the communication of the immune system and your body’s inflammatory response.

-Over-the-counter anti-inflammatories like ibuprofen, for example, do this by blocking an enzyme called COX-2, which “turns on” inflammation.
-But these drugs don’t do anything to stop the source of the inflammation, and they also block COX-1, a beneficial enzyme that helps protect our stomach.
+Over-the-counter anti-inflammatories like ibuprofen do this by blocking an enzyme called COX-2, which “turns on” inflammation.
+But these drugs don’t do anything to stop the source of the inflammation.

-Turmeric, on the other hand, decreases the formation of COX-2 in the long term, while its antioxidants help address the cause of inflammation.
-It also doesn’t impact COX-1.
+Turmeric, on the other hand, decreases the formation of COX-2 in the long term.
 So, in the long run, turmeric helps better regulate and normalize the body’s inflammatory response.

 4. Shilajit

-In addition to its antioxidant powers, the acid may help regulate immune function and improve gastrointestinal function, according to research.
-It’s also known to help improve resistance to stress and guard against inflammatory conditions.
+In addition to its antioxidant powers, shilajit’s fulvic acid helps regulate immune function and improves gastrointestinal function.
+It also helps improve resistance to stress and guard against inflammatory conditions.

 5. Gotu Kola

-Unlike many of the other herbs and substances mentioned here, gotu kola grows primarily in tropical and subtropical locations, including the South Pacific, Southeast Asia, and India.
-The herb itself is a member of the carrot family, although it’s closely related to and resembles parsley.
-In India, it’s even eaten as a leafy green, and it’s known for its content of antioxidant nutrients, including vitamin C and carotenoids.
+Gotu kola is a member of the carrot family, although it’s closely related to and resembles parsley.
+In India, it’s eaten as a leafy green and is known for its content of antioxidant nutrients, including vitamin C and carotenoids.

-However gotu kola contains other powerful antioxidant phytochemicals, too, including triterpenes.
-It’s also a natural mood stabilizer that may help balance and manage the stress response by revitalizing the central nervous system and promoting production of GABA, a neurotransmitter linked to calm and relaxation, suggests a paper the journal Evidence-Based Complementary and Alternative Medicine.
-For those and other reasons, it’s traditionally been used as a general longevity and brain tonic.
+It’s also a natural mood stabilizer that may help balance and manage the stress response by revitalizing the central nervous system and promoting the production of GABA, a neurotransmitter linked to calm and relaxation.
+For those and other reasons, it’s traditionally been used for general longevity and as a brain tonic.

-While there are a lot about these times we can’t control, one thing you can do is take care of your immune system.
-Support it, so that it can better support you and keep you healthy now and for the long-term.
+While there is a lot about life we can’t control, one thing you can do is take control and care of your immune system.
+Support your immune system with antioxidant-rich foods and herbs to better support you - mind and body - keeping you healthy now and long term.

 References